 The Skinny on Fat and Cholesterol

-"Got Milk" ad campaigns tout milk's health benefits—its high in protein, Vitamin D, and calcium, and it's source of good fat.
+"Got Milk" ad campaigns tout milk's health benefits—its high in protein, Vitamin D, and calcium, and it's a source of good fat.
 And fats—right up there with oils—have gone in and out of vogue since the 90s.
 Today, some nutritionists prize "good" saturated fats, saying they provide energy and make you feel satiated long after you eat them, ultimately helping you lose weight.

 Soy milk, unlike cow's milk, is naturally low in saturated fat, making it an attractive option for those who don't believe the "good fat" hype.
 Also, soy milk contains no cholesterol because of its plant-based origins.
 Dairy milk, in contrast, contains about 20 milligrams of cholesterol per cup.
 So, for people with high cholesterol or certain types of heart problems, soy may be a viable alternative to cow's milk.